 Using a personal loan to cover multiple debts by rolling them into one with a single monthly payment and interest rate is known as debt consolidation.
 It’s a strategy to paying off debt where you might find yourself paying less interest charges.

-Often by using a personal loan for debt consolidation you may find your monthly payments to be less since you might get a lower interest rate.
+Often by using a Canadian personal loan for debt consolidation you may find your monthly payments to be less since you might get a lower interest rate.
 This can help you to pay off the balance faster, especially if you make extra payments and don’t have to worry about prepayment penalties.
 By paying off the loan faster, you can also save on interest charges as well.
 In the case of prepayment penalties, this is typically charged as a percentage (fixed fee) or sometimes as the amount of interest that a lender may have missed out on if you had paid off the loan early.
 Should you have some form of prepayment penalty, it can be worth comparing to what you might pay if you followed the scheduled payments versus paying early, penalties and all.

-Paying more than the minimum on debt can get you closer to paying it off in less time, and even cost you less in interest.
+Paying more than the minimum on debt in Canada can get you closer to paying it off in less time, and even cost you less in interest.
 Just be sure to check whether additional fees or prepayment penalties may apply to your situation.

 Start by paying your debt with the highest interest rate first.
 Not only does this decrease your overall debt, it can help you save on interest.
 Continue to pay down debt with the next highest interest rate.
 This is often referred to as the “avalanche method” of paying down debt, and while it may seem slower, it may save you more in the long run.